godotengine/godot-docs/development/cpp/custom_audiostreams.rst

 Create an AudioStreamPlayback
 -----------------------------

-AudioStreamPlayer uses ``mix`` callback to obtain pcm data.
+AudioStreamPlayer uses ``mix`` callback to obtain PCM data.
 The callback must match sample rate and fill the buffer.

+Since AudioStreamPlayback is controlled by the audio thread, i/o and dynamic memory allocation are forbidden.

 .. code:: cpp